aelu419/ENotes/Pluralsight/CUDA/intro.md

   - for each iteration, $T \leftarrow T / 2$, sum every $2^i$'th value in the buffer
   - *ex.*
     ```c
+    // with one single TB handling the entire thread count
     __global__ void sumSingleBlock(int *d) {
       int tid = threadIdx.x;